 I said to her, “I asked God for a sign and you’re my sign."

-She looked at me and said, “I just asked God for a sign and you’re my sign.”
+She stared at me and said, “I also just asked God for a sign and you’re my sign."

 We stood there staring at each other.

 What conclusion can we draw from this event?
 Was it an amazing coincidence?
-Or was God showing me that not only are things arranged for our benefit, at least some of the time, but they are arranged simultaneously for the benefit of everybody involved?
+Or was God showing me that not only are things arranged for our benefit, but they are arranged simultaneously for the benefit of everybody involved?

 The literal meaning of the word angel is “messenger”.
 Maybe we should think of it in a more general way as “agent.”
 If everything is arranged by God for everybody’s benefit, than each of us is an angel every time we interact with someone.